 If you’ve been injured in a motorcycle accident, you don’t have to fight the insurance companies alone.
 Motorcyclists must often combat negative stereotypes that make it harder for them to get the financial compensation they deserve after an accident.
 According to the National Highway Traffic Safety Administration, motorcyclists are five times more likely to be injured when driving when compared to their counterparts in a car, SUV or truck.
 This doesn’t help their cause when it’s time to make a claim.

-Our law firm handles a range of accident types, including car accidents, motorcycle accidents, truck accidents, bus accidents, boating accidents, and pedestrian accidents.
+I handle a range of accident types, including car accidents, motorcycle accidents, truck accidents, bus accidents, boating accidents, and pedestrian accidents.

 In some ways, it’s almost a natural bias but that doesn’t make it fair.
 Most people drive cars so their perception of motorcyclists is skewed.
 Many people tend to believe that motorcyclists drive recklessly, weaving in and out of traffic before flying down the open road.
 They feel that motorcyclists even cause their own accidents with careless behavior when this actually couldn’t be further from the truth.
 Most riders are very safe.
 They drive with a heightened sense of awareness that automobile operators don’t have and they observe the traffic laws.